Monday, 31 January 2022

 Only in religion and the yogic path, one has to follow and practice.
 Everyone thinks he has to follow some Guru or Godmen, but all these methods are full of frustrations and give no real satisfaction.
 Reality has no method.
 Illusion has many methods, many problems, and many concepts.

-Advaitic wisdom does not come just by sitting quietly, observing silence, and meditating, indulging in repeating mantras, reading books, hearing sermons, meeting Gurus or yogis, and by doing pranayama, but wisdom dawns only when you realize the fact that the ‘Self’ is not you, but the ‘Self’ is the formless Soul.
+Advaitic wisdom does not come just by sitting quietly, observing silence, and meditating, indulging in repeating mantras, reading books, hearing sermons, meeting Gurus or yogis, and by doing pranayama, but wisdom dawns only when you realize the fact that the ‘Self’ is not you, but the Self is the invisible Soul.

 Some Gurus give speeches telling people to surrender to the Guru unconditionally then only they get self-realization.
 All such claims are empty words.
 Their falsity speaks louder than words.